How to use the MID function

 and returns "apple".

-7. MID function between two characters
+7. Between two characters

 The formula in cell C3 extracts the characters between two given characters, in this example, the hastag character.